YeasirAR/llama-models-inference/README.md

 # LLaMA Model Inference Tests

-This repository contains Jupyter notebooks for testing different versions of LLaMA models, including LLaMA 2 and Code LLaMA.
+This repository contains Jupyter notebooks for testing different versions of LLaMA models, including LLaMA 2, LLaMA 2 and Code LLaMA.
 The notebooks showcase the inference capabilities of these models across various general and coding-related prompts.

 ## Repository Contents